apify/crawlee/README.md

 </table>

-For the full list of environment variables used by the <code>apify</code> package, please see the
+For the full list of environment variables used by Apify SDK, please see the
 <a href="https://www.apify.com/docs/actor#environment-variabes" target="_blank">Environment variables</a>
 section of the Apify actor documentation.

-TODO ideas:
-- maybe rename APIFY_LOCAL_EMULATION_DIR to APIFY_LOCAL_STORAGE_DIR ?
-- if user sets APIFY_TOKEN but not APIFY_PROXY_PASSWORD, we should fetch it,
-- maybe we should check that user can use Apify Proxy in Apify.getApifyProxyUrl() ?
-  For backwards compatibility, the function can be called async Apify.getApifyProxy() and return object with { host, port, username, password, url } ???
-- if Apify Proxy is not active, we shouldn't pass APIFY_PROXY_PASSWORD env var in actors
-- if APIFY_DEFAULT_KEY_VALUE_STORE_ID/.../... is not defined, we could default to "default" ?

 ### Local usage with Apify command-line interface (CLI)

-To avoid the need to set all the necessary environment variables manually, to create a boilerplate of your project, and to enable pushing and running your code on Apify cloud, you can take advantage of the
+To avoid the need to set all the necessary environment variables manually, to create a boilerplate of your project, and to enable pushing and running your code on the Apify cloud, you can take advantage of the
 <a href="https://github.com/apifytech/apify-cli" target="_blank">Apify command-line interface</a> (CLI) tool.